 A minor allows you to specialize in a discipline outside of your major.
 To pursue a minor, you must first be enrolled in a bachelor’s degree program and file a Curriculum Add/Drop Form with the Registrar's Office to declare the minor.
 We recommend that you begin your minor studies as early as possible in your academic career.

-No matter what your major, a minor in economics will help you learn to examine and solve high-level business, economic, and social problems.
-It provides a strong background and educational complement to a variety of degree programs—including law, actuarial science, engineering, and more.
+No matter your major, a minor in Economics will help you examine and solve high-level business, economic, and social challenges.
+The ability to apply economics principles, coupled with a degree from Michigan Tech, will enhance decision-making in many fields of industry—including law, actuarial science, and engineering.

 Travel the world while you earn college credit!
-Earn a minor in global business and combine a study-abroad or faculty-led travel experience with business, economics, and foreign language courses.
-You’ll gain an edge in your post-college career search or in entering the Peace Corps—and have a life-changing experience in another culture.
+Earn a minor in Global Business from Michigan Tech and combine a study-abroad or faculty-led travel experience with business, economics, and foreign language courses.
+You’ll gain global career opportunities—and have a life-changing experience in another culture.